 Mainstream Augmented Reality and Virtual Reality Headsets

-Mixed Reality—which includes Augmented Reality, Virtual Reality, and Holographic computing according to Microsoft—is another big focus of Microsoft’s.
-This works hand in hand with the 3D support.
+Mixed Reality—which includes Augmented Reality, Virtual Reality, and Holographic computing, according to Microsoft—is another big focus.
+“Windows Mixed Reality” is the new name for “Windows Holographic”, and it works hand in hand with the 3D support.
 Microsoft’s own HoloLens headset, for example, is a mixed reality headset.
 It allows you to see through the headset to the real world, and digital images are superimposed on that image of the real world.

 With HoloLens, you’ll be able to download a 3D model from Edge or create one in Paint 3D and virtually place it somewhere in the real world.